 The Miramar BID is a non-political organisation driven by a voluntary executive committee dedicated to furthering economic development for Miramar.
 Together with the businesses, landlords and the community we are working to enhance prosperity, safety and security in Miramar.

-Currently the BID provides 6 hotspots at: Larder, Gasworks, Miramar Vet, Peninsula Medical Centre, Unichem Pharmacy and the Peninsula Dentist.
+Currently EMPI provides 3 hotspots at: Peninsula Medical Centre, Unichem Pharmacy and the Peninsula Dentist, and have recently added a further 5 Hotspots at the Miramar Plaza.
+(Miramar Liquorland, Merkato Fresh, Opportunity for animals, Helloworld Travel and Joes Kitchen.
 All hotspots are free access with no data cap.
-The BID is currently working with NZWireless (our current provider) for additional hotspots.
+EMPI is currently working with NZWireless (our current provider) for additional hotspots, and other locations on Park Road.
+If you would like a Hotspot in your area please contact us.

 "Century of the Machine" is a mural which recognizes the Miramar Peninsula’s long and fascinating links to transport.
 It is located on Cobham Drive under the Wellington sign, just South of the Miramar cutting.
 The mural, which is in the form of a 35mm film negative, is 80 metres long and features 17 large paintings of a diverse array of transport modes, ranging from steam ships through locomotives to seaplanes and even water slides.
 All of the images are taken from photographs held by the Alexander Turnbull Library Collection.
 The oldest image dates back to 1875 and the most recent the 1960s.
 The artist chose to paint in simple black on white to create high contrast slightly abstracted forms which remain easily recognizable even in low light.
 They also hark back to black and white photography which was the way the original images were captured.